rnd7/rum-publisher/README.md

 -t
 ```

-Publish to github and npm
+Publish to github and npm.
 ```bash
 -p
 ```

 git branch.
-If not set the script will use your current local branch
+If not set the script will use your current local branch.
 ```bash
 -b master
 ```